Bioconductor/bioconductor.org/content/news/bioc_3_18_release.md

   into a SingleCellExperiment object.

 - [CytoPipelineGUI](/packages/CytoPipelineGUI) This package is the
-  companion of the `CytoPipeline` package.
-It provides GUI's (shiny apps) for the visualization of flow cytometry data analysis pipelines that are run with `CytoPipeline`.
+  companion of the CytoPipeline package.
+It provides GUI's (shiny apps) for the visualization of flow cytometry data analysis pipelines that are run with CytoPipeline.
 Two shiny applications are provided, i.e. an interactive flow frame assessment and comparison tool and an interactive scale transformations visualization and adjustment tool.